mendix/docs/content/en/docs/appstore/use-content/partner-solutions/ats/ht/v2/ht-two-setup-local-selenium-index/ht-two-setting-up-a-local-selenium-solution.md

 * Live-view with a separate to be installed portal.
 Works with debugging browser images and VNC.
 * It has an out-of-the-box video recording option

-## 5 Why You Would Prefer a SaaS-solution as Selenium Solution (Like Browserstack or Saucelabs)
+## 5 Why You Would Prefer a SaaS-solution as Selenium Solution (Like BrowserStack or Sauce Labs)

 The following reasons describe why a SaaS-solution is preferred above a local Selenium solution: